6i-software/vba-logger/documentation/1 - Getting started.md

 ### Debug instance of VBALoggerClass

-VBALoggerClass implements a `ToString` method, in order to output a string representation fo the logger instance with key property values for debugging.
+VBALoggerClass implements a `ToString` method, in order to output a string representation of the logger instance with key property values for debugging.

 ```vba
 Sub Test_ToString_VBALogger()